Home / Blog / How To Remove a Business From Google: Complete Guide

 There Have Been Significant Branding Changes

-Additionally, if the business has undergone significant changes, such as a change in name or branding, and the previous Google Business Profile listing no longer accurately represents the business, it may be smarter (and less confusing) to remove the old listing and create a new one.
+If the business has undergone significant changes such as a change in name or branding and the previous Google Business Profile listing no longer accurately represents the business, it may be smarter (and less confusing) to remove the old listing and create a new one.

 Other Reasons To Remove a Google Business Profile From Search

-Finally, some business owners may choose to remove their listing from Google if they no longer want their business to appear in search engine results or on Google Maps.
-While removal effectively hides the business from search results and placement on Google Maps, this can have long-ranging effects on the visibility of your business in the Google search environment.
+Some business owners may choose to remove their listing from Google if they no longer want their business to appear in search engine results or on Google Maps.
+Removal effectively hides the business from search results and placement on Google Maps but this can have long-ranging effects on the visibility of your business in the Google search environment.

 How To Remove Your Google Business Profile Page